Topics:

 Alt text is an image description.
 It should be included with all images, graphs, and charts to tell people what an image is.
 When creating a page of content, make sure every image has alt text.

-• If the image is a graph or chart, describe what the data shows, including important information such as the highest or lowest categories.
+• If the image is a graph or chart, explain what the data reveals.
+Include key details like the highest and lowest categories.

 Back to top